 Veterans Disability Compensation: Five Ways to Establish Service-Connection

-When a military service veteran files a claim for disability compensation with the VA for an illness or disability that resulted from military service, one of the first things a Veteran has to establish is that the current illness or disability is connected to the Veteran's military service.
+When a military service veteran files a claim for disability compensation with the VA for an illness or disability that resulted from military service, one of the first things a veteran has to establish is that the current illness or disability is connected to the veteran's military service.
 This is called "establishing service connection."

-How to Establish Service Connection
+How to Establish a Service Connection

 Here are the five methods of establishing service connection for a current disability, disease, or illness.